odaki/midTbot_esp32_mod/README.md

 If you like this project, please consider donating to bdring using the [Donation](#Donation) button at the end of the page.

+### Changes in this mod
+- The belts leading to the head block are parallel to each other.
+- The toe side of the foot is lengthened to stabilize the head height.
+- Aligned gear height.
+- Tail block gear shafts are now firmly secured.
+- The depth of the rubber mounting holes in the feet was adjusted to allow for a slight backward tilt.
+- Three shafts on the X-axis were made wider and wider to stabilize the movement when the Y-axis is extended.
+- The cover was designed to appear slim.
+The motif is based on a car equipped with a supercharger.
+- Interchangeable pen holders for multi-color drawing.
+Requires magnets.

 ---
 ### Introduction
 The MidTBot is a small and simple little pen plotter.
 All of the custom parts are 3D printed.
 The rest of the parts are low cost and easy to get.